 Many IDEs offer core features through third-party plugins.
-This is a big mistake.
+This is a mistake for several reasons:

-Here at Raven we regard any IDE that offers Vim keybindings through a plugin as a non-competitor.
+Lesser designers use plugins as a way to outsource innovation, yielding mediocre performance and a mediocre product.
+We at Raven regard any IDE that offers Vim keybindings through a plugin as a non-competitor.